0xPolygon/polygon-docs/docs/zkEVM/architecture/effective-gas/zkevm-egp-strat.md

     Some users' signed gas prices may be sufficiently high for the user to deserve some savings.
 In such cases the sequencer can execute transactions with a much lower gas price.

-    Hence, there's a need for a criterion that determines whether a transaction gets executed with the user's signed gas price or the effective gas price according to the RPC-estimated gas price.
+    Hence, there's a need for a criterion that determines whether a transaction gets executed with the user's signed gas price, or the effective gas price as per the RPC estimation.

 - **Set a criterion for when to execute transactions with RPC-estimated EGP**